RedHatNordicsSA/ansible-roadshow/labs/lab-4/README.md

 }
 ```

 As you can see, the *wildfly_servers* variable is used to iterate over the servers with the WildFly application deployed.

-Apply the changes to the nginx configuration by running the playbook:
+:boom: Apply the changes to the nginx configuration by running the playbook:

 ```
 cd $WORK_DIR